What is an ACH Transfer?

-How do ACH payments differ from debit card transactions?
+How do ACH payments differ from debit and credit card transactions?

 They are similar in that ACH transactions are drawn from a checking or savings account much like debit card transactions, but that’s where the similarities end.
-Because ACH payments do not use the card networks, they aren’t subject to the same fees that you’d pay when processing a credit or debit card transaction.
+Because ACH payments don’t use the card networks, they aren’t subject to the same interchange fees (from networks like Visa or American Express) that you’d pay when processing a credit or debit card transaction.

 How much does it cost to process ACH payments?

-It depends on the provider you’re using to process the payments.
-You’ll either pay a flat fee, typically between $0.25 and $0.75 per transaction, or you could pay a percentage fee ranging from 0.5 percent and 1 percent.
+It depends on the provider you’re using to process the payments and other factors specific to your business, but the short answer is “not much.”
+You’ll usually pay a flat fee, typically between $0.25 and $0.75 per transaction, or depending on your processing vendor you may pay a small percentage fee.

-For comparison, consider the standard fee for card transactions can reach 3 percent plus an additional flat fee per transaction.
-Depending on the number of transactions you process and the average ticket sale, ACH payments can be much cheaper to process than credit or debit card transactions.
+For comparison, consider the standard fee for card transactions can exceed three percent plus an additional flat fee per transaction.
+Depending on the number of transactions you process and the average ticket sale, ACH payments can be much less expensive to process than credit or debit card transactions.

 How long before I get paid?